1248/cat-crawler/README.md

 Example
 -------

+To crawl a catalogue, it must be exposed through HTTP on a web server.
 Crawling the hierarchical catalogue in examples/tree will produce a graph similar to the following:

 ![Knowledge Graph](/examples/tree-output/tree.png "Knowledge Graph")